 Celebrating their 40th anniversary as a partnership Chas & Dave are back out on the road with a new tour.
 Andy Howells catches up with Chas Hodges ahead of the pair’s appearance at Newport Riverfront for a rabbit…

-The pop-rock duo consisting of Chas on piano and Dave Peacock on bass guitar who originate from the East End of London, took the charts by storm in the early 80s with hits such as Rabbit and Ain’t No Pleasing You.
+The pop-rock duo consisting of Chas on piano and Dave Peacock on bass guitar originated from the East End of London and took the charts by storm in the early 80s with hits such as Rabbit and Ain’t No Pleasing You.

 They are now touring again and make a return visit to Newport Riverfront next month.

 I tell Chas it’s a pleasant surprise to see them back.
 The last tour was regarded to be the final for the pair following the death of Dave’s wife Sue, a main driving force behind the band and prompting Dave’s decision to leave show business.